Hinduman/projects/README.md

-# projects
+# Enthusiastic developer
-Coding thought me to try until i get it,which made me invincible from failures.
+Coding trains to get relevant algorithm/solution for given problem, which made me invincible from failures.